nextflow-io/nextflow/docs/process.md

 ```

 In the above example, each sequence input file emitted by the `sequences` channel triggers six alignment tasks,
-three with the `regular` method against each library file, and three with the `expresso` method.
+three with the `regular` method against each library file, and three with the `espresso` method.

 :::{note}
 When multiple repeaters are defined, the process is executed for each *combination* of them.